 “I hate my life because it’s pointless”

 If that sounds like you, then you must understand that you can always alter or change it.
 Set goals to make the changes that will rid your life of the things you hate and fill it with things that you love and that make you happy.
-Go ahead and make a grand list of all the things that you’d like to change.

 P.S.
 Try our free printable Goal Planning Tools to set your goals in a cute and easy way!